IEncinas10/AMMM/README.md

 ```

-The good thing about this is that the instances are reproducible, as we specify the seed.
+The good thing about this is that the instances are reproducible(under the same libc++ implementation), as we specify the seed.
 Creating them is as simple as:

 ```
 ./generator -n 31 -s 1 --every_instance